 CLERMONT AUVERGNE ARE INTO THEIR FIRST HEINEKEN CUP SEMI FINAL AFTER OBLITERATING SARACENS AT VICARAGE ROAD.
 CAN LOCAL LAD AURELIEN ROUGERIE FINALLY LEAD LES JAUNARDS TO THE PROMISED LAND?

-Who are ‘les grandes fromages’ of Clermont-Ferrand?
-How about Vercingetorix, the Gaul who trounced the mighty Caesar at the Battle of Gergovia in 52BC and who’s commemorated in a colossal flourish of a statue in the city’s Place de Jaude – done by the same man who did the Statue of Liberty – a la horse and brandishing the very glaive with which he filleted the legions of Ancient Rome?
+Who is truly ‘le grande fromage’ of Clermont-Ferrand?
+How about Vercingetorix, the Gaul who trounced the mighty Caesar at the Battle of Gergovia in 52BC and who’s commemorated in a colossal flourish of a statue in the city’s Place de Jaude – made, mark you, by the same man who carved the Statue of Liberty – a la horse and brandishing the very glaive with which he filleted the legions of Ancient Rome?

 Or – less belligerently – how about the brothers Michelin, whose firm invented the removable tyre and the radial, who once employed half the town, who still put rubber on the wheels of the Space Shuttle and who shift some twenty billion dollars’ worth of tyres worldwide in any given year?
 Not for nothing is Clermont-Ferrand known as ‘Tyre Town’.

 ‘I don’t remember exactly when but I think I am six-years-old when I first pull on a yellow shirt to play for Clermont,’ he says.
-‘Because my parents say that I am uncontrollable (it takes him four goes to pronounce this, bless him) so I go to the rugby and when I come back I am dead, I go to bed and my parents is very happy.’
+‘Because my parents say that I am uncontrollable (it takes him four goes to pronounce this but he’s a stubborn so-and-so, bless him) so I go to the rugby and when I come back I am dead, I go to bed and my parents is very happy.’

 ‘Well, I did try to get Aurelien to play basketball like his two brothers, of course I did,’ says Christine.
 ‘But it was obvious quite quickly that rugby would be better for him because he was running around the court tackling people and in basketball, well, that’s not really how the game works.’